Edgewood, Atlanta: History

 train depot for the Georgia Railroad, was built near Clifton Rd and Dekalb Ave.

 The name Edgewood was first mentioned in 1879 by the Soles Gazette.
 The article goes on to describe the burgeoning town and the people who lived there.
 The town was that of the blue collar worker, with a large African American population, the streets lined with American Craftsman style homes contrasting the Victorian Architecture of the Kirkwood and Candler Park neighborhoods.
 Edgewood was annexed into Atlanta in 1909.
 In return the neighborhood's infrastructure, was heavily upgraded.
-Edgewood was developed during Atlanta’s Reconstruction-era economic boom from 1870 to 1910.
+Edgewood was developed during Atlanta's Reconstruction-era economic boom from 1870 to 1910.
 The population boom led to the further development of the neighborhood.
 Companies like Cotton Seed Oil and Virginia Chemical developing in what is now Carlye Park.
-By the 1920's Edgewood's popularity was booming due to the rise of the streetcar in Atlanta.
+By the 1920s Edgewood's popularity was booming due to the rise of the streetcar in Atlanta.
 Affluent families were coming to Edgewood for the convenient travel time from downtown and stayed for the lively community.
 In the 20's, Coca-Cola's Asa Candler took a vested interest in the community.
 Candler took to developing the northern part of the neighborhood, going as far as to donate the land that now holds the Candler Park Golf Course and fighting for the creation of the Mary Lin Elementary School.

+Demographic shift

+Since its inception in the late 1800s, Edgewood has had a sizeable Black population.
+The neighborhood also had many White residents with little segregation between races which was common in the late 1800s.
+The Black population became the overwhelmingly majority as White flight to the suburbs became popular in Atlanta between the 1960s and 1980s.
+During the peak of White flight, Edgewood became infamous for rampant crime and blight.
+However, in the 1990s, there was a strong increase of revitalization and public safety efforts in Edgewood which created broader interest in the neighborhood.
+By 2020, the neighborhood gradually changed from majority Black and lower-income to majority White and upper-middle-income.